naoshibaikyu/cyborgresistance/halloween.md

 WitchArrietty: An empty room...?

-UlalaMolly Sad: O-ohhh no, something scary is going to jump out at us, right?

 OniSilver: This room might not be as empty as you think, look!

 %He points up to the ceiling of the room, where a black orb is dangling down.